45 Days Detention: Falana in court, seeks date for hearing in Sowore’s application

 He, however, told the journalists that their motion on notice would be heard next week by another judge.

-He said: “Another judge will take over on Monday and we will get the date from the judge.”
+He added: “Another judge will take over on Monday and we will get the date from the judge.”